Tech Transfer is the process of transitioning technologies from the research lab to the marketplace.

 Once you have created a knowledge, idea, invention, technology, or whatever it may be, submit an Invention Disclosure Form*.
-This form describe the invention in detail: its stage of development, whether any external funding was used in the creation of the invention, the name of the inventor(s), if there have been any public disclosures or publications.
+This form describes the invention in detail: its stage of development, whether any external funding was used in the creation of the invention, the name of the inventor(s), if there have been any public disclosures or publications.
 Public disclosure has to be enabled for it to count.
 Once someone publicly discloses, they have one year to file a patent application.
-Putting a poster in a hall, having a powerpoint that you use to introduce it with are all considered public disclosures.
+Putting a poster in a hall, and having a PowerPoint that you use to introduce it with are all considered public disclosures.
 This process must be done for one invention at a time.

 *contact Pati Spotts for a copy.

 The Office for Research reviews the invention disclosure for its patentability, potential commercial value, and for the best modes of intellectual property protection and commercialization.
 A meeting will be set up with the researcher to discuss the invention.
 If the invention is useful, novel, and non-obvious to those skilled in the field, then a decision is made on whether or not to file a patent application.